Online learning isn’t just good for the mind—it’s good for your bottom line.

 Rather than send your traffic to another platform-hosted domain, you can keep everything on WordPress.
 LearnDash integrates easily with other add-ons like WooCommerce, Stripe, and Zapier, so you can custom-build whatever your course platform needs.

 However, like with all things WordPress, it’s not quite so simple.
 Things will break from time to time.
 Plugins will interfere with other plugins.
 Self-hosting your online course with a WordPress plugin like LearnDash gives you ultimate freedom and flexibility, but we don’t recommend it to casual site-building dabblers.
-Make sure you have some technical skills before committing to this path.

 Learn How to Launch Your Own Profitable Course